albertgassol1/vf-nerf/README.md

 --expname: eihter replica or scannet.
 --timestamp: if you want to resume an experiment, set the timestamp of the experiment you want to resume here.
 --checkpoint: if resuming, define from which checkpoint, set to latest for the last checkpoint.
---offline: set this flag to disable wandb (recommended in euler).
+--offline: set this flag to disable wandb.
 --data_root_dir: path to data dir, by default it is set to ./data
 ```